ukaea/overlap_checker/README.md

 # building

-We currently requires Python 3 and a recent version of OpenCascade to be installed on the system, under ArchLinux I can just do:
+I currently require Python 3 and a recent version of OpenCascade to be installed on the system, under ArchLinux I can just do:

 ```shell
 pacman -S python opencascade
 ```

-Currently this is just exploratory code, so am not providing full instructions for other distributions / OSs.
+Currently this is just exploratory code, so am not providing full instructions for other distributions / OSs yet.

 After this, I can do: